optimizely/java-sdk/core-api/README.md

 ### BatchEventProcessor
 [`BatchEventProcessor`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/event/BatchEventProcessor.java)
 is a batched implementation of the `EventProcessor`.
-Events passed to the BatchEventProcessor are immediately added to a BlockingQueue.
+Events passed to the `BatchEventProcessor` are immediately "offered" to a `BlockingQueue`.
-The BatchEventProcessor maintains a single consumer thread that pulls events off of the BlockingQueue and buffers them for either a configured batch size or for a maximum duration before the resulting `LogEvent` is sent to the `EventDispatcher` and `NoticifactionCenter`.
+The `BatchEventProcessor` maintains a single consumer thread that pulls events off of the `BlockingQueue` and buffers them for either a configured batch size or for a maximum duration before the resulting `LogEvent` is sent to the `EventDispatcher` and `NoticifactionCenter`.

 ### ForwardingEventProcessor